-Perhaps the most substantial and celebrated Asian arts museum in Paris, the Musée Guimet (National Museum of Asian Arts) is an essential destination for any visitors fascinated with the history of these rich traditions.
+Perhaps the most substantial and celebrated Asian art museum in Paris, the Musée Guimet (National Museum of Asian Arts) is an essential destination for any visitors fascinated with the history of these rich traditions.
 Its impressive permanent collection boasts some 19,000 works of art and artifacts from greater Asia, with dedicated collections to Japan, China, Korea, Southeast Asia, and even to the arts of the Himalayas.

 Meanwhile, well-curated temporary exhibits focus on lesser-known or less frequently considered aspects of Asian arts and culture, such as theatrical traditions.
-Click the link for more information on visiting and tickets.

-A recent addition to the Parisian arts landscape, the Musee du Quai Branly was in part the brainchild of former French President Jacques Chirac.
+A recent addition to the Parisian arts landscape, the Musee du Quai Branly was in part the brainchild of the late former French president Jacques Chirac.
 As part of its massive (and controversial) permanent exhibition bringing visitors on a "tour" of artistic and cultural practices from the non-Western world, including Africa, Asia, Oceania, and the Americas, the museum houses an impressive and substantial collection of arts from East Asia.

 Artifacts from the Miao and Dong ethnic minorities in China, a section on Buddhist art and cultural practices, and objects related to the art of Japanese stencil decorating are among just a few of the many highlights from the eclectic collection.
 Temporary exhibits are also worth an afternoon's visit, and the lush gardens are idyllic to stroll through during the spring and summer months.